-In addition, further enhancements to the other improvement actions (8-10 below) that are not specifically covered by the above in order to enhance governance and internal controls:
+In addition, the implementation of further enhancements to the other improvement actions identified by the Council in 2019/20 (8-10 below) in order to enhance governance and internal controls:

-- (8) Focus the Fit for 2024 programme to ensure the Council builds on all transformational benefits that the pandemic has presented including digital advancements. - (9) Produce detailed Service Plans to complete the links from the Corporate Plan to the individuals' appraisals and refresh the Performance Management Framework to include oversight by Directorates to ensure performance monitoring and reporting is accurate, robust and timely. - (10) Full development of the Policy Register to enable oversight and monitoring of the ongoing review of policies, procedures and guidelines to ensure they are fit for purpose and meet current legislation.
+- (8) Focus the Fit for 2024 programme to ensure the Council builds on all transformational benefits that the pandemic has presented including digital advancements. - (9) Produce detailed Service Plans to complete the links from the Corporate Plan to individuals' appraisals and refresh the Performance Management Framework to include oversight by Directorates to ensure performance monitoring and reporting is accurate, robust and timely. - (10) Full development of the Policy Register to enable oversight and monitoring of the ongoing review of policies, procedures and guidelines to ensure they are fit for purpose and meet current legislation.